 Little known to most tourists and even Germans, on the edge of Berlin lie the chilling abandoned remains of “Hitler’s Olympic village,” built for the so-called Nazi Games of 1936.
 It illustrates both the technical foresight and the ideological absurdity of the Nazi regime.

 After the Soviets, the complex sat abandoned for years and fell into ruins.
-The old Olympic village has been left largely untouched until around 2015, although vandalism and souvenir hunting destroyed most of the original artifacts.
-The site remained relatively unknown even to citizens in Germany, as its Nazi history made it a source of shame in the country.
-Recently, however, a few athletic tournaments have been held at the site and efforts are underway to restore the complex into a living museum albeit with limited funding.
+The old Olympic village was left largely untouched until around 2015, although vandalism and souvenir hunting destroyed most of the original artifacts.
+The site remained relatively unknown even to citizens in Germany.
+A few athletic tournaments have been held at the site and efforts are underway to restore some of the complex into a living museum albeit with limited funding.
 One room has been fully restored as a reconstruction of the room used by Jesse Owens; albeit in the Meissner house – next to the actual house where he stayed.

 Know Before You Go